mikemaccana/is-gmail-account-valid/README.md

 ## Find out if a gmail address is used or not

-A quick script to verify whether a gmail address is valid.
+A simple module verify whether a gmail address is valid.
 Made after I read [x0rz's article](https://blog.0day.rocks/abusing-gmail-to-get-previously-unlisted-e-mail-addresses-41544b62b2) on the topic and the techique used.

 ## Credit / how this works.